pbrunelle/similar-images/README.md

 ## Search using keywords

-Download 10 pictures of cats.
+Let's download 10 pictures of cats.
 Meow!

 ```bash
 python -m scripts.scrape2 -q cats -n 10 -o meow
 ```

-You should see 10 pictures of cats downloaded in the `meow` sub-directory.
+There should be 10 cat pictures in the `meow` sub-directory.
-Now if we were to run that query again, we'd download mostly the same images.
+If we were to run that query again, we'd download mostly the same images.
 That's not very useful.
 However, we can use a database to keep track of which images we have downloaded so far, and avoid downloading them again.
 When we specify a database, Similar Images keeps track of what we have downloaded, and in the future it will exclude images from a known URL, that have identical contents, or that are almost identical based on hashing techniques.

+When we run the following command, the database `db.jsonl` will get populated, and Similar Images should download pretty much the same images as it did previously.
+You can tell by once again looking at `meow` - there should only be 10 images, the same ones we previously downloaded.
+But if we run the command a second time, it won't download the same images twice.
+You should now see 10 new images for a total of 20.
+You can therefore run Similar Images frequently and have it fetch only new images.

 ```bash
 python -m scripts.scrape2 -q cats -n 10 -o meow --db db.jsonl
 ```

-When we run this, the database `db.jsonl` it will start to get populated, and Similar Images should download pretty much the same images as it did previously.
-You can tell by once again looking at `meow`.
-You should see only about 10 images, pretty much the same ones we downloaded before.
-But if we run the command a second time, it won't download the same images twice.
-You should now see about 20 images.
-You can therefore run Similar Images frequently and only have to check new images.

 We can make things more interesting.
 Instead of only searching for cats, let's also search for dogs.
 Also, let's make sure we find pets of all sizes.
-Similar Images allows specifying regular expressions.
+Similar Images allows specifying [regular expressions](https://github.com/asciimoo/exrex).
-We will now try to dowload as many images as possible, therefore we'll drop the `-n` parameter.
+We will try to dowload as many images as possible, therefore we'll drop the `-n` parameter.
 Because we now have more images to work with, we can be more picky on the ones we download.
-Let's make sure all images are fairly large, i.e. they are at least 1500 x 1200 pixels.
+Let's make sure all images are fairly large, say least 1500 x 1200 pixels.
-Also, so far we have downloaded 1 image at a time, which is slow when dealing with a large number of images.
-Let's download up to 5 images at once.
+Also, so far we have downloaded 1 image at a time, which can be slow.
+Let's instead download up to 5 images at once.
-And finally, we'll ask Similar Images to be more verbose in its output, to help us better understand which decisions it is making.
+Finally, we'll ask Similar Images to be more verbose in its output, in order to help us better understand the decisions it is making.
 Putting it all together:

 ```bash
 python -m scripts.scrape2 -q "(small|medium|big) (cats|dogs)" -o cats_and_dogs --db db.jsonl --min-size=1500,1200 -t 5 -v